All the flavors of a caprese salad, tucked inside of a grilled portobello mushroom. This makes for a great vegetarian meal or appetizer!

 - Remove the stems from the mushrooms and, using a small spoon, scrape out and discard the gills.

-- Brush both sides of the mushrooms with the canola oil and season with ½ tsp salt.
+- Brush both sides of the mushrooms with the canola oil and season with ½ teaspoon salt.

 - Grill the mushrooms until just tender, 3 to 4 minutes per side.
 Pour out any accumulated liquid.